 Ny Carlsberg Glyptotek – Art Museum, Copenhagen (must see)

-What is more, the wings of the museum are built around a very soothing, Victorian-style garden, rich with greenery and sculpture, under a translucent glass dome.
+What is more, the museum's wings are built around a very soothing, Victorian-style garden, rich with greenery and sculpture, under a translucent glass dome.
 If you can afford some extra time, it's always a nice place to relax for a while and enjoy coffee or lunch – especially in the winter, as you can be in nature and enjoy the warmth.

 Why You Should Visit:

-To enjoy a surprisingly good collection in a gorgeously modified building (the open rooftop affords great views of the city!).
-There is also a magnificent palm garden with many benches, ponds, a delicious café, and some horticultural wonders.
+To enjoy a surprisingly good collection in a gorgeously modified setting (the open rooftop affords great views of the city!), plus the magnificent palm garden with many benches, ponds, a delicious café, and some horticultural wonders.

 Tip: